jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-13-ch03-predicting_change.md

     ## Note:                                                                                  *p<0.1; **p<0.05; ***p<0.01

 The coefficient for *p.unemp* drops significantly from m1 to m5.
-This indicates that (quote from lab instructions?).
+This indicates that the variable contains redundant information.

 Remove *p.unemp* and run the regression model again.

 ``` r